Microsoft/azure-docs.pt-pt/articles/cost-management-billing/manage/mca-request-billing-ownership.md

 ### <a name="azure-reservations-transfer"></a>Transferência das Reservas do Azure

-As Reservas do Azure não são movidas automaticamente com as subscrições.
+Se está a transferir subscrições do Contrato Enterprise (EA), as Reservas do Azure não são movidas automaticamente com as subscrições.
 [Contacte o suporte do Azure](https://portal.azure.com/?#blade/Microsoft_Azure_Support/HelpAndSupportBlade) para mover as Reservas.

 ### <a name="access-to-azure-services"></a>Acesso aos serviços do Azure